prenagha/launchbar/README.md

 * Manage multiple locations
 * Magic, "Follow Me", location shows location for wherever you are
 * Custom name and icons for locations
+* Support for US and metric units, °F and °C
+* Support for country based location search
+* Limited non-English language support currently, but if anyone is interested in translating fully into a Forecast language (German, French, Spanish, Dutch, Tetum) let me know and I will localize if you can provide the translation

 __Installation:__